zazmarga/py-movie-moviesession-cinemahall/README.md

 print(movie_session)
 # Speed 2021-11-29 16:40:00
 ```
+Use the following command to load prepared data from fixture to test and debug your code:

+`python manage.py loaddata cinema_service_db_data.json`.

 Also, implement a few services for these tables.
 A service
 represents module with functions with queries for the certain